guardian/frontend/docs/interactive-preview.md

 java -DAPP_SECRET="" -jar packages/frontend-interactive/frontend-interactive.jar
 ```

-The frontend applications will run on port 9000, so visit that port on a browser...
+The frontend applications will run on port 9000, so visit that port in a browser...

 Eg, [http://localhost:9000/world/australia-election-2013-interactive](http://localhost:9000/world/australia-election-2013-interactive)